rodrigo2019/open_b3/README.md

 #### Usage:
 * Execute `pip install -r requirements`
 * Copy and rename `.env_conf_template.json` to `.env_conf.json`.
-* Edit `.env_conf.json` using you credentials.
+* Edit `.env_conf.json` using your credentials.
 (If you don't have any credentials, contact your broker to hire the MetaTrader 5 platform)
 * Execute: